chuckedfromspace/mrpod/doc/intro.rst

 hence a higher spectral isolation especially for cases with dynamics densely packed in the frequency domain.
 Although MODWT sacrifices orthonormality, it can still carry out an exact analysis of variance as well as a perfect reconstruction of the time series.
+With the two aforementioned criteria in mind, MODWT has demonstrated overall better performance than DWT at a (manageable) cost of computational time.

 Why not ``pywt``
 ^^^^^^^^^^^^^^^^